 7) Display your phone number prominently and consider a small contact form in your sidebar.

 It saves a click to the Contact page and reassures your visitors that you are open and available.

 8) Do not require shoppers to register in order to complete the checkout process.

 The benefits of their easy return will be far outweighed by the number of shoppers who bail on the process.

 9) Don’t forget to sell.

 Remind your prospects just how painful it will be to continue without your product, why they should buy from you and not your competitor, and even include some testimonials scattered throughout your selling points.
 It is important to get the sale, but more important that the customer feels they are making the right decision.

 10) Finally, the most important technique you can use to optimize your website conversion rate is to make sure that your site is mobile friendly.

 Up until recently ‘mobile friendly’ meant that your site was accessible and navigable on mobile devices, but today it means much more.
-In a major algorithm change earlier this year, Google has begun not only measuring mobile compliance by its own standards, but favoring sites it deems compliant over sites it doesn’t.
+In a major algorithm change a couple of years ago, Google has begun not only measuring mobile compliance by its own standards, but favoring sites it deems compliant over sites it doesn’t.
 That means that if your website doesn’t pass the Google test, it will be pushed to the bottom of the list for mobile search results – this is a very big deal given over 50% of searches are now performed on mobile devices.
 You can type in your web address right here and have Google run the test on your site: Google Mobile-Friendly Test